NEW HAMPSHIRE PICKS UP 4-2 WIN OVER MAINE

-Sophomore forward Kristina Lavoie had a goal and two assists for the Wildcats
+Sophomore forward Kristina Lavoie posts goal and two assists for Wildcats

 DURHAM, N.H. - Kristina Lavoie (Fonthill, Ontario) matched her career high of three points to propel the University of New Hampshire women's ice hockey team to Sunday afternoon's 4-2 Hockey East victory against the University of Maine at the Whittemore Center.

 UNH, which has won three of its last four games, moved into a tie with Maine for sixth place in the Hockey East standings by improving to 5-10-0 in the league; the Wildcats have a 12-13-0 overall record.
 Maine is now 10-14-4 overall, 4-10-2 Hockey East.

 Lavoie scored a goal and equaled her personal best of two assists.
 Kayley Herman (Weyburn, Saskatchewan) made 17 saves while UM counterpart Brittany Ott stopped 24 shots; Danielle Ward scored both Black Bears' goals to finish the weekend with five points.

 Maine took a 1-0 lead into the first intermission on Ward's goal at 18:26.
 Kayla Kalunzy gloved down an attempted UNH dump-in at her defensive blue line and methodically advanced the puck through the neutral zone and down the slot in a 2-on-3 attack.
 She then found Ward trailing the play in the slot, and her shot sailed high into the net.

 UNH dominated play in the second stanza to generate a 12-5 shot advantage and take a 2-1 lead.
 Lavoie tied the score, 1-1, at 6:46 when she gained possession behind the net and tucked a backhanded wraparound shot inside the left post.